Is it as easy as it looks?

 So, when Easy Networks founder, Richard Gwilliam, was invited to speak with Sir Stelios, founder and creator of the ‘easy’ family of brands, it is no surprise that he thought the meeting would be about intellectual property and the use of brand names.
 However, rather than becoming embroiled in a legal battle over the use of the ‘easy’ prefix, Richard Gwilliam emerged from these talks with a new business partner.

 The addition of Easy Networks to the family of ‘easy’ brands marks easyGroup’s first venture into the IT and telecoms sector.
-Branching out into different industries is part of easyGroup’s core business model; it invests in companies which remain standalone businesses while sharing the use of the ‘easy’ brand.
-The result is that is creates a vast network of companies all linked by branding rather than other any other defining feature.
+Branching out into different industries is part of easyGroup’s core business model; it invests in companies that remain standalone businesses while sharing the use of the ‘easy’ brand.
+The result is that it creates a vast network of companies all linked by branding rather than any other defining feature.

 The inclusion of Easy Networks into the ‘easy’ family means that it now benefits from the use of the branding associated with the easyGroup companies; a quick lick of paint (bright orange, obviously) completed Easy Networks transformation into ‘easyNetworks’.

 Trade mark disputes are not always easily resolved; they can often be unpredictable and expensive and difficult to navigate.
-(If you do ever find yourself lost down the trade mark rabbit hole, you should consider instructing an IP solicitor to help you… and luckily for you I can think of a few who would be happy to help!)
+(If you do ever find yourself lost down the trade mark rabbit hole, you should consider instructing a legal expert to help you… and luckily for you, I can think of a few who would be happy to help!)

 Facing a huge company like easyGroup in a trade mark dispute can be challenging, particularly when it owns such a vast family of companies all using the same element in its branding – it makes the likelihood of confusion between marks much easier to establish and the dispute harder, but not impossible, to fight.